Reimagining how Gen Z-ers can engage more meaningfully with museums' arts

 FROM WIREFRAME TO HIGH-FIDELITY

 I explored different ways to display the reflection cards, such as using a carousel or slide format.
-Ultimately, I decided on the left-right swipe pattern, as it’s a familiar and widely-used approach in many other apps, making it intuitive for users.
+Ultimately, I decided on the left-right swipe pattern, as itโs more aligned with modern users' mental models.

 Iteration 1